 More Wild Blueberry Fun Facts…

-- Although research is on going in all areas, the potential health benefits of eating wild blueberries may extend to multiple medical conditions including Alzheimer’s disease, cancer, heart health, diabetes, and metabolic syndrome.
+- Although research is ongoing in all areas, the potential health benefits of eating wild blueberries may extend to multiple medical conditions, including Alzheimer’s disease (read this post about the best diet for brain health), cancer, heart health, diabetes, and metabolic syndrome.

 - The Wild Blueberry Association of North America has a wonderful website I highly encourage you to visit to learn more about this delicious little fruit.